 The Q60R is an across-the-board success in every aspect of picture-making.
 The sound it makes doesn’t match up in the slightest, but that needn’t concern us here.
 What sports fans need to know is that the Samsung is pretty capable of gripping motion hard, even with its default, out-of-the-box settings – so spend a few minutes in the ‘Picture Clarity’ section of the set-up menus and a really gratifying picture can be yours.
 Just remember to leave ‘noise reduction’ well alone in favour of trimming ‘judder reduction’ and you’re in business.

-It's worth noting that there's a newer Q60T model for 2020 – with a Q65T variant with the Samsung OneConnect box – though due to some shuffling around of new Samsung TV models, these new versions actually have a lower-spec processor than the older Q60R.
+It's worth noting that there's a newer Q60T model now– with a Q65T variant with the Samsung OneConnect box – though due to some shuffling around of new Samsung TV models, these new versions actually have a lower-spec processor than the older Q60R.
 Keep an eye out for our full Q60T review in the coming weeks.

 Read more: Samsung Q60R QLED TV review